alexsavio/alexsavio.github.io/content/biblatex_lyx_jabref.md

 I've always had problems with the encoding of the BibTex files and ended up editing them in JabRef, removing/replacing strange characters.

 Today my beloved girlfriend (are you happy now?) indicated me [BibLatex](http://www.ctan.org/pkg/biblatex).
-And we saw that Lyx could be configured to use it through [biber](http://biblatex-biber.sourceforge.net/).
+She showed me that we can configure Lyx to use it through [biber](http://biblatex-biber.sourceforge.net/).

-This is a list of steps that you should perform in order to be able to use BibLatex on Lyx.
+This is a list of steps that you should perform to be able to use BibLatex on Lyx.

 ### Step 1: Reconfigure encodings in Zotero and JabRef